MoveOD: Synthesizing Origin-Destination Commute Distribution from U.S. Census Data: Experimental Setup Results

-\paragraph{Time Complexity} The dominant cost is in generating and processing commuter trips, which scales linearly with the total number of trips $M$.
-Spatial sampling and departure-time assignment are both $O(M)$.
-Travel-time computation is $O(M \cdot \log Y)$, where $\log Y$ is the cost of finding paths per trip (using Dijkstra’s algorithm with $Y$ nodes).
-Adjusting mean speeds is $O(M + E)$, where $Z$ is the number of road edges.
-Overall, the total runtime is $O(M \cdot \log Y + Z)$.
-The complete \MoveOD process takes 22 minutes for a county with 336,000 commuters, such as Davidson County, and 14 minutes for Hamilton County.
+\textbf{Time Complexity.} The main cost scales linearly with the number of trips $M$.
+Spatial sampling and departure-time assignment are $O(M)$; travel-time computation is $O(M\cdot \log Y)$, where $Y$ is the number of nodes.
+Speed adjustment is $O(M+Z)$, with $Z$ road edges.
+Overall runtime is $O(M\cdot \log Y+Z)$. \MoveOD runs in 22 minutes for $\sim$336K commuters (Davidson County, TN) and 14 minutes for $\sim$150K commuters (Hamilton County, TN).

-\paragraph{Space Complexity} Memory usage is $O(M)$ for storing all commuter assignments, $O(B)$ for building lookup tables where $B$ is the number of buildings, $O(G \cdot (T + J))$ for ACS marginals (with $G$ census units, $T$ time blocks, $J$ travel-time bins), and $O(Z + E)$ for the road network.
-Thus, the total space complexity is $O(M + B + G \cdot (T + J) + Z + E)$.
+\textbf{Space Complexity.} Memory use is $O(N)$ for commuter assignments, $O(B)$ for building tables, $O(G\cdot (S+K))$ for ACS marginals, and $O(Z+Y)$ for the road network.
+Here, $N$ is the number of commuters, $B$ is the number of buildings, $G$ is the number of census units, $S$ is the number of departure-time bins, $K$ is the number of travel-time bins, $Z$ is the number of road segments, and $Y$ is the number of network nodes.
+Total space complexity is $O(N+B+G\cdot (S+K)+Z+Y)$.